MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365.md

 - [Configuration.xml settings](https://technet.microsoft.com/library/jj219426.aspx)

-### More info on using System Center Configuration Manager
+### More info on using Microsoft Endpoint Configuration Manager

-You can use your existing software deployment tools and processes, such as System Center Configuration Manager, to deploy the Skype for Business app.
+You can use your existing software deployment tools and processes, such as Microsoft Endpoint Configuration Manager, to deploy the Skype for Business app.
 You can use these tools and processes with either the software that you download from the Microsoft 365 admin center or with the Office Deployment Tool.

 For more information about using Configuration Manager to deploy software, see the following articles: